anyars-encarta/encarta-star-rating/README.md

 <!-- INTRO -->
 # 📖 Encarta Stars Rating<a name="about-project"></a>

 > Encarta Stars Rating is an interactive app with a functionality to give stars rating.
+The stars are highlighted as the user hovers over them.
+The highlight stops on a particular star the user clicks on.

 ## 🛠 Built With <a name="built-with"></a>
 1. React